White Tiger (Ava Ayala)

 White Tiger (Ava Ayala) is a superheroine appearing in American comic books published by Marvel Comics.
 Created by Christos Gage and Tom Raney, the character first appeared in Avengers Academy issue #20 (December 2011).
 Ava Ayala is the fifth incarnation of White Tiger.
 She is the younger sister of Hector Ayala as well as the aunt of Angela del Toro.
 The character has also been a member of the Mighty Avengers and the New Avengers at various points in her history.

 Publication history

 Ava Ayala debuted in the twentieth issue of the 2010 Avengers Academy series, and was created by writer Christos Gage and artist Tom Raney.
 She later appeared in the 2013 Mighty Avengers, by Al Ewing.
 She appeared in the 2015 New Avengers series, by Al Ewing.
 She appeared in the 2021 and 2022 Marvel's Voices: Comunidades anthology series.
+In 2025, Ava and the other White Tigers starred in the one-shot White Tiger Reborn, which was written by Daniel José Older and Cynthia Pelayo and illustrated by Bruno Abdias and Moises Hidalgo.